-EBACC English had the highest number of grade 9s, with thirteen in total, including nine grade 9s in English Literature.
+EBACC English had the highest number of grade 9s, with 14 in total, including nine grade 9s in English Literature and 5 in English Language.
+Art achieved four grade 9s.

-Mr Porter said: “The number of our students achieving level 9s, legacy GCSE A*grade and vocational Distinction* grade across so many subjects just goes to show what comprehensive education can achieve and also exemplifies the quality of teaching of my staff.
+Headteacher, Simon Porter said: “The number of our students achieving high grades in the tough new GCSE courses and reformed vocational courses goes to show what comprehensive education can achieve.

 “We must also celebrate all those who achieved well for themselves at whatever level; their personal success is just as important as those making the headlines.